 Don’t we just love DIYs?

-DIYs objects help us have stuff without spending as much as we would when buying off the market or shopping for one.
-Just like fun DIYs activities, this one can be done by, with, and for your kids.
+DIY items help us to have things without spending as much money as we would when buying in the market or buying one.
+As a fun activity for DIYs, this one can be done, with, and for your kids.

-It’s called a thaumatrope.
-A popular Victorian toy, a thaumatrope is one of the simplest forms of animation: a toy made up of a disk with different designs on either side that appear to blend into a single image when twirled.
+It is called thaumatrope.
+The famous Victorian toy, the thaumatrope is one of the easiest ways to seduce: a disc-shaped toy with different designs on both sides that appears to combine into a single image when thrown.

-Making a thaumatrope, although you may not believe it is an easy peasy task.
-However, it is virtually a mess-free process and uses just a few basic art supplies.
+Doing thaumatrope, though you may not believe it is a simple easy task.
+However, it is a relaxed process and uses a few basic art objects.

-My 7 and 9 year olds daughters made a bunch of these – they tried all different combinations, and they stayed busy for almost an hour.
+My 7 and 9-year-old daughters do a lot of this – they have tried all the different combinations, and stay busy for about an hour.

-- a cup or a bowl about 3 inches in diameter (to trace)
+• a cup or container about 3 inches wide (tracing)

-This DIY guide is suitable for kids of any age with the help of a grown-up.
-Nonetheless, children 6 and older can comfortably make this by themselves.
+This DIY guide is suitable for kids of any age with the help of an adult.
+However, children 6 years and older can do this on their own.

 5-10 minutes for each thaumatrope

-Using the cup or bowl, trace circles – in pairs – on plain white paper or cardstock.
-Now, imagine a simple picture and cut it in half in your mind.
-Draw one part on one circle and the other part on the other circle.
-Draw them so that they make one complete picture if you lay the circles on top of each other.
+Using a cup or bowl, trace the circles – in pairs – on white paper or cardboard.
+Now, think of a simple picture and cut it out of your mind.
+Draw one part of the circle and another circle.
+Draw them to make one complete picture when you circle them.

-Use markers to fill them in; strong colors work best.
+Use markers to complete them; solid colors work very well.

-Now cut out both circles and tape the chopsticks behind one of the circles.
-Make sure the chopstick points down from the bottom of the picture.
-After that, glue the other circle on top.
+Now cut out both circles and paste the sticks behind one of the circles.
+Make sure the chopstick points down from the bottom of the image.
+Next, attach another circle to the top.

-Press firmly, so they stick together.
-Again, rubber cement is the best choice when working with paper – so brush both pieces of paper with a thin layer, let them dry then attach them.
-Glue sticks also work fine for this step.
+Press firmly, so that they stick together.
+Again, rubber cement is the best choice when working with paper – so rub both pieces of paper in a thin layer, let them dry and glue them.
+Glue sticks also work well in this step.

-Now give your masterpiece a spin.
-Hold the chopsticks between your palms and rub them back and forth very fast.
+Now make your artwork spin.
+Hold the sticks between your hands and rub them back and forth as fast as you can.
 Tada!
-The two images become one!
+Two pictures become one!

-For more fun DIYs challenges, visit Curious Jane, founded by contributor Samantha Razook Murphy, for project-based after-school programs and summer camps revolving around creativity in the arts ad sciences.
+For more fun DIY challenges, visit Curious Jane, founded by donor Samantha Razook Murphy, with after-school project-based programs and summer camps that are in line with innovation in the science of art advertising.

 Read more on our blog.